MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Package list

 On an internet-connected device, packages are downloaded and installed independently of the database engine using the package installer for each operating system.
-The following table describes all available packages, but you only need *one* R or Python package to get a specific combination of features.
+The following table describes all available packages, but for internet-connected installs, you only need *one* R or Python package to get a specific combination of features.

 | Package name | Applies-to | Description |
 |--------------|----------|-------------|